apple/coremltools/docs-guides/source/opt-resnet.md

 ### Palettization using fine tuning

 For this particular model, we do not see any benefits of using calibration data based compression w.r.to accuracy.
-So we move on to training time compression worflow, where we will fine tune the model as we compress it.
+So we move on to training time compression workflow, where we will fine tune the model as we compress it.
 We can do so by using the [DKM algorithm](opt-palettization-algos.md#differentiable-k-means), as follows:

 ```python
 from coremltools.optimize.torch.palettization import (